AudioKit/SoulAudioKit/README.md

 </div>

-A basis for creating AudioKit nodes with the [SOUL Sound Language](https://soul.dev).
+Deprecated use of the failed [SOUL Sound Language](https://soul.dev).

 * [Diode Clipper](https://github.com/AudioKit/SoulAudioKit/wiki) - Clips a signal to a predefined limit, in a "soft" manner, using one of three methods.